Annuity vs drawdown — the UK comparison.

 The trend: why drawdown now dominates

 Before the 2015 pension freedoms, most people with defined contribution pensions bought an annuity — it was effectively the default.
 Since 2015, drawdown has overtaken annuities as the most common choice.
-FCA data shows that roughly 35% of pension pots accessed in 2023/24 entered drawdown, versus around 10% used to purchase an annuity.
+FCA Retirement Income Market Data for 2024/25 shows that approximately 36% of pension pots accessed for the first time entered drawdown (~350,000 plans of 962,000 total), versus approximately 9% used to purchase an annuity (~88,000 plans).

 Several factors explain the shift: record-low annuity rates through the 2010s made annuities look poor value; the freedoms gave people choice where none existed before; and the inheritance advantages of drawdown appeal to those thinking about estate planning.

 Annuity rates have improved significantly since 2022 as interest rates rose.
-A 65-year-old can now get a level annuity rate of roughly 7% (meaning £7,000 per year per £100,000 of pot), compared with under 5% in 2021.
-Whether that shifts the balance back towards annuities remains to be seen.
+Hargreaves Lansdown's 30 April 2026 table showed a healthy 65-year-old could get a level, single-life, no-guarantee annuity rate of about 7.9% (meaning roughly £7,900 per year per £100,000 of pot), compared with under 5% in 2021.
+Retirement Line's April 2026 table showed lower starting rates for escalating annuities, illustrating how much options such as inflation protection reduce the initial income.
+Whether stronger rates shift the balance back towards annuities remains to be seen.

 - •Buying an annuity is an irreversible decision.
 Once the capital is transferred to an insurer, it cannot be recovered.